 Transportation, dairy, cosmetics, energy, meat: these are all examples of spaces where eco-consciousness is high.
 And, as a result, they can sustain brands with eco-strategies.

 (One could argue of course whether these are the most pressing industries from a scientific perspective, but that’s by the by.
 Consciousness is what matters in the strategy game, and so even if you think another category deserves to be on this list, there’s little you can do about it until perception catches up.)

-Naturally if you have the opportunity to do similar to this then grab it – but it’s pretty unlikely.
+Naturally, if you have the opportunity to do something similar to this then grab it – but it’s pretty unlikely.
 This leaves you with one final option…

 PHASE 3 – POST-CONSCIOUS

 The thing about brands like the Prius and The Body Shop is this: they’re a bit “one note”.
 A bit basic.
 Yes, they offer a sustainable(ish) solution in a category where that is desired, but eventually, such categories reach a point of maturation whereby such standards are expected, and so the offering loses its teeth.

 In these scenarios one-dimensional eco brands become vulnerable to their more sophisticated successors:

 Brands that use eco characterises to enhance a consumer-centric offering.

 What do I mean by this?
 Well for the most part simplistic eco strategies don’t offer much in terms of consumer value.
 Yes, they tickle ethical buyers who want to feel like they’re doing the right thing – and that’s powerful – but they don’t necessarily bring much innovative performance to their category.
 The Body Shop isn’t very special when judged purely as a cosmetics brand.
 And the Prius is fundamentally a pretty crap car (although cheap to run).